Two-Time Relativistic Bohmian Model of Quantum Mechanics: Atomic orbitals

 Orbitals of an atom are nothing more than spread out electrons, due to their instantaneous (with respect to $t$) motion in $\tau$.
-In this section, we will find the oscillatory $\tau$-motions, tangential and radial, which, combined with the classical orbital $t$-motion, give rise to static orbitals.
+In this section, we will find the oscillatory $\tau$-motions, tangential and radial, which, combined with the classical orbital $t$-motion, give rise to static orbitals (fig. 2).

-The standard approach, which considers stationarity ($\frac{\partial R}{\partial t}=0$) and $V_Q=0$, is capable of determining the quantized orbits, as in a hydrogen-like atom; but only inside the new model it possible to demonstrate, finally, the static nature of the orbitals of any atom.
-We will limit ourselves to analyzing spherical orbitals, so getting, in a polar reference system with center in the nucleus, just a dependence $R=R(r,\theta,t, \tau)$.
+The standard approach, which considers stationarity ($\frac{\partial R}{\partial t}=0$) and $V_Q=0$, is capable of determining the quantized orbits, as in a hydrogen-like atom; but only inside the new model it possible to demonstrate, finally, the origin and static nature of the orbitals of any atom.
+We will limit ourselves to analyzing the case of a circular motion, so getting, in a polar reference system with center in the nucleus, just a dependence $R=R(r,\theta,t, \tau)$.

 In a small arc of an orbit of radius $\Bar{r}$, eq.
-(7) is approximated by where a dot denotes $\theta$-derivative and $\frac{{v}_c}{\Bar{r}}\equiv{\omega}_c$ is the angular velocity.
+(7), written for $R$, is approximated by where a dot denotes $\theta$-derivative and $\frac{{v}_c}{\Bar{r}}\equiv{\omega}_c$ is the angular velocity.
 Derivating further, we get Due to the constancy of $v_c$, eq.
 (8) gives us $V_Q=\frac{{k}}{R^2}$, with ${k}$ an arbitrary constant.
 Eq.
 (4) in polar coordinates, substituting $V_Q$ and using eq.
 (26), becomes

 where the apostrophe indicates derivative with respect to $r$ and $\mu$ is the reduced mass.
 At this point we have to distinguish between the cases of radial and tangential oscillation.